litmuschaos/v1-litmus-docs/docs/openebs-pool-container-failure.md

         blockcount: 1024
         testfile: exampleFile
     ```
-- Ensure that the chaosServiceAccount used for the experiment has cluster-scope permissions as the experiment may involve carrying out the chaos in the `openebs` namespace
-  while performing application health checks in its respective namespace.
+- Ensure that the chaosServiceAccount used for the experiment has cluster-scope permissions as the experiment may involve carrying out the chaos in the `openebs` namespace while performing application health checks in its respective namespace.

-- Ensure that you have adequate amount of `CPU` and `Memory` resources available in your cluster to run the experiment.

 ## Entry Criteria